skillrepos/k8s-dev-v2/codespace-labs.md

 k edit deploy/roar-web
 ```

-Change line 39 to use 1.0.1 instead of 1.10.1 in the file.
+15. Change line 39 to use 1.0.1 instead of 1.10.1 in the file.
-Save your changes and close the editor.
-If using the editor in the browser click on the X in the tab at the
+Save your changes and close the editor by clicking on the X in the tab at the
 top to save and close the file.

 ![Editing the file](./images/k8sdev5.png?raw=true "Editing the file")

-15. Look back to the terminal session where you have the watch running.
+16. Look back to the terminal session where you have the watch running.
 Eventually, you should
 see a new pod finished creating and start running.
 The previous web pod will
 be terminated and removed.
-Leave the watch running in the other session for the next lab.
+You can stop the watch command in that terminal via Ctrl-C.

 <p align="center">
 **[END OF LAB]**